-Minneapolis has experienced more than 100 shootings in the past month, including the mass shooting in Uptown on Sunday that injured 11 people and bullets flying through a North Minneapolis park where kids were practicing football.
-Gun violence continues to be a public health epidemic: one that too seldom leads to meaningful change that will protect all Minnesotans, including Black and Brown people who are disproportionately impacted by gun violence in our state.
+- Gun violence continues to be a public health epidemic: one that too seldom leads to meaningful change that will protect all Minnesotans, including Black and Brown people who are disproportionately impacted by gun violence.

-Racism is also a public health epidemic.
-In a gun violence prevention movement that is overwhelmingly white, this moment calls for humility and thoughtful conversation, and we at Protect Minnesota are actively learning what’s needed to respond comprehensively and effectively to this crisis with gun violence prevention measures that are grounded both in public health and in racial justice.
+- Racism is also a public health epidemic.
+We at Protect Minnesota are learning what’s needed to respond comprehensively and effectively to this crisis with measures grounded both in public health and in racial justice.
 We seek to follow the leadership of Black and Brown communities and Minneapolitans about what else we can and should do in response to this crisis of gun violence.